gvwilson/sdxpy/src/viewer/index.md

 [% inc file="viewport.py" keep="cursor" %]

-[%f viewer-inheritance %] shows the classes we have created at each stage of this tutorial.
+[%f viewer-inheritance %] shows the classes we have created at each stage of this tutorial, and [%f viewer-relations %] shows how they communicate in the final version of the code.
 As we have said several times above, if we were developing a file viewer for real use we would probably have added features to classes